 GIO’S DORTMUND EMERGENCE

-Reyna’s Borrusia Dortmund debut came in January at the start of 2020, and he has impressed ever since.
+The Borrusia Dortmund debut for Gio Reyna came in January at the start of 2020, and he has impressed ever since.
 Equipped with an aura of composed assurance, and just like Marcus Rashford achieved on his competition debuts, Reyna really started to attract attention.
 Dortmund had another star on their hands.

 Reyna’s debut DFB Pokal performance came against Werder Bremen a month later, where he scored a wonder of a strike.
 It was the American’s first professional goal – the type young boys and girls dream about.
 February would prove a pivotal month for Reyna, as he would also make his bow in the Champions League for Dortmund.
 His opponent?
 Paris Saint Germain.